 - Landlord fails to provide a suitable living environment: Has your landlord allowed the property to fall into disrepair (no heat or running water)?
 Is the property so uninhabitable that it’s dangerous for you to continue living on the premises?
 This is legally known as a “constructive eviction.”

 - The property is an illegal structure: Does your living situation violate regulations in your state?
-For example, in some states, basement apartments are illegal, so your dwelling unit might cause your lease to be null and void.
+For example, in some states, basement apartments are unlawful, so your dwelling unit might cause your lease to be null and void.

 - The lease agreement has illegal terms: Are there terms in your lease agreement that are unenforceable or illegal?
 This requires more research into your state’s landlord-tenant laws regarding leasing real property.